MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

 ## Subscribe to Layout

 > [!TIP]
 > Did you know you can try Layout for free for up to 90 days?
-[Learn more about the free 90-day trial].
+[Learn more about the free 90-day trial](try-layout-free.md).

 You can subscribe to [!include[pn-layout](../includes/pn-layout.md)] or [!include[pn-remote-assist](../includes/pn-remote-assist.md)] in any of the following ways: